 It needed to be hatched out patiently and the unfolding of the wings should be a gradual process in the sun.
 Now it was too late.
 My breath had forced the butterfly to appear all crumpled, before its time.
 It struggled desperately and, a few seconds later, died in the palm of my hand.

 That little body is, I do believe, the greatest weight I have on my conscience.
 For I realize today that it is a mortal sin to violate the great laws of nature.
-We should not hurry, we should not be impatient, but we should confidently obey the external rhythm.
+We should not hurry, we should not be impatient, but we should confidently obey the eternal rhythm.

 ~ Nikos Kazantzakis, from Zorba the Greek